riccardocadei/LunarLander-v2-REINFORCE/README.md

 ### Environment

-The project has been developed and test using `Google Colab` (see main.ipynb for dependecies setup)
+The project has been developed and test using `Google Colab` (see main.ipynb for dependecies setup).

 ### References